javisar/ONI-Modloader/README.md

    * UnityEngine.dll
    * UnityEngine.UI.dll
 2. Open the solution with Visual Studio.
-3. Create a new mod or modify the 'Patches' project.
+3. Create a new project.
+Use as template the examples.
 4. Compile it to generate the mod dll file.

 Dlls will be recognized by the mod loader if
 • they reside in the main mod direcotory
 OR
-• they are inside a subfolder inside a subfolder names 'Assemblies' (see MaterialColor mod)
+• they are inside a subfolder inside a subfolder names 'Assemblies'.

 Downloads